 Immersive Computing BSc(Hons)

-You'll gain practical experience in software engineering, computer science, and immersive media research methods.
-We'll cover development pipelines like agile with scrum, and build your specialist knowledge of novel and emerging immersive technologies used across the spectrum of extended reality (XR) applications.
+You'll gain practical experience in software engineering, computer science and immersive media research methods.
+We'll cover development pipelines like Agile with Scrum, and build your specialist knowledge of novel and emerging immersive technologies used across the spectrum of extended reality (XR) applications.

 Principles of Computing

 In this module, you’ll learn the principles of computing, discrete mathematics, statistics and technical communication.
 Through a series of tasks, you’ll begin to use core computer science concepts, techniques and methods to solve practical problems and leverage algorithms in your solutions.

 You'll also delve into the history of computing, engaging with the plurality of voices in the profession and the controversies evoked by algorithmic bias.

 In this module, you'll explore digital media formats including text, image and sound.
 You’ll play, tinker, experiment with and extend digital artefacts, transforming what already exists in one form into another form as a means of appropriation.
 You will then integrate your digital artefacts with digital game technologies, notably game engines, to make them interactive in some way.

 You’ll also consider moral and legal questions surrounding digital creativity, such as plagiarism, intellectual property law, licensing rights, representation and media literacy.

 In this module, you’ll gain foundational experience of the basic principles, terminology, roles and tools used in the development of digital products and services.